mesosphere/dcos-docs-site/pages/1.12/cli/experiments/index.md

 ).

 Make sure to set the component to `dcos-cli` and the team to `CLI Team`.
-In the description, please include the experiments you have enabled along with the output of the command that demonstrates the unexpected behavior with the `-vv` flag for debug output.
+In the description, please include the experiments you have enabled and debug output from the command using the `-vv` flag.

 # Currently Active Experiments #